tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 ### Environment Setup in OS X Operating System

-For those with a **Mac OS X operating system**, there are two options to install PHP, you can update the OS X pre-built PHP version up to `v7.3`, or you can use the Homebrew package manager.
+For those with a **Mac OS X operating system**, there are two options to install PHP.
+You can update the OS X pre-built PHP version up to `v7.3`, or you can use the Homebrew package manager.
 Both methods work great.
-Your choice will depend on whether or not you want or have the right to use Homebrew in your computer; some corporate computers have policies that restrict the usage of third-party package managers like Homebrew.
+Your choice will depend on whether or not you want (or have the right) to use Homebrew in your computer; some corporate computers have policies that restrict the usage of third-party package managers like Homebrew.

 #### Option 1: Installing PHP by Updating the Pre-Built PHP in Mac OS X